dmachard/python-dnstap-receiver/README.md

 Sep 22 12:43:01 bind CLIENT_RESPONSE NOERROR 192.168.1.100 51718 IP4 UDP 203b www.netflix.fr.
 AAAA
 ```

-### Metrics
+### Stdout metrics

-This output enables to generate metrics and print to stdout.
+This output enables to generate metrics in one line and print-it to stdout.
 Add the following configuration as external config to activate this output:

 ```
 output: